anouarharrou/anouarharrou/README.md

 👀 Hello!
 I'm a Network Student Engineer and DevOps Intern Welcome to my GitHub profile!
-I'm a passionate Network Student Engineer currently interning as a DevOps Engineer at Company X. During my internship, I have had the opportunity to work on diverse projects, expanding my skills and knowledge in the exciting field of DevOps.
+I'm a passionate Network Student Engineer currently interning as a DevOps Engineer at SGABS.
+During my internship, I have had the opportunity to work on diverse projects, expanding my skills and knowledge in the exciting field of DevOps.

-🌱 One of my key projects involved tackling the challenge of creating a Kubernetes cluster on separate VMs within the Promise environment, which presented the additional complexity of having no internet access connection.
-This experience honed my ability to devise innovative solutions and navigate unique environments.
+🌱 One of my key projects involved tackling the challenge of automating the process of creating and configuring a Kubernetes cluster on separate VMs within the Promise environment.
+This undertaking was further complicated by the absence of an internet connection, adding an additional layer of complexity.
+Through this project, I honed my ability to devise innovative solutions and navigate unique environments, strengthening my skills in automation and orchestration.

-Additionally, I've been involved in developing an Ansible playbook that automates the creation and configuration of various servers and packages within our infrastructure, leveraging the power of the ManageIQ platform.
+Additionally, I've been involved in developing an Ansible playbooks that automates the creation and configuration of various servers and packages within our infrastructure, leveraging the power of the ManageIQ platform.
 This hands-on experience has reinforced my understanding of infrastructure automation and orchestration.

 💞️  I am constantly driven by the desire to enhance my skills and broaden my expertise in different aspects of technology.
 I thrive in dynamic environments where I can actively contribute to new and exciting projects.
 If you have any collaboration ideas or opportunities that align with my interests, I would be delighted to explore them.